 The significant accounting policies adopted in the preparation of these consolidated financial statements are set out below.
-Except for the change in accounting policies as detailed in note 3 (a) below, the accounting policies adopted in the preparation of these consolidated financial statements are consistent with those used in the previous year.
+Except for the change in accounting policies resulting from new and or amended IFRS and IFRIC guidance as detailed in note 3 (a) below, the accounting policies adopted in the preparation of these consolidated financial statements are consistent with those used in the preparation of the annual consolidated financial statements for the year ended December 31, 2015.